danvk/aoc2023/README.md

 ## Day by day

+### Day 14 (28144 / 21743)

+Not too bad.
+You can rotate the grid clockwise to re-use your "shift" implementation from part 1.
+Then you just have to find a cycle on part 2.

+- Start: 4:38 PM
+- ⭐️: 4:51 PM
+- ⭐️⭐️: 5:33 PM

 Going at ~100,000 spins/sec for the sample.
 That would translate to 1000 second to get to 1B, not so bad!
 But there must be a pattern.

 0 100982 65